TypeDB 3.0 is live! Get started for free.

 CRUD operations

-Having defined the types in our schema, we are ready to create data in our database.
-To begin, let’s insert some user with the following insert query:
+Having defined the types in our schema, we are ready to write data to our database.
+To begin, let’s insert a user with the following insert query:

 insert $x isa user;